rtp-aws/devpost_aws_disaster_response/README.md

 * `R/`  Sample R experiments.
 * `secrets`  encrypted keys for AWS authentication.
 * `video` Any videos are put here.
+* `icy-bridge` Curated images for labeling tasks and notes on weather conditions are here.
+* `gt_rek` Notes on SageMaker Ground Truth datasets and Rekognition models are here.

 # Project Requirments